MichaelDylst/Pokedex_API_JS/README.md

   Their image shows up

 ## What does not work?
-  Evolution chain - there is now a bug that always shows up the evolution of the first search.
+  Evolution chain - there is now a bug that always shows up the evolution of the previous search even though there is another evo or no more evo.

   It's only the first 4 moves that show up, which makes that there are a lot of duplicate moves like : ice punch, mega punch,...